edwardguo64/cs225-final-project/README.md

 airport.
 Again, the 4-digit ICAO codes must be entered and no other input; invalid input or an airport not in the graph will prompt the program to display an error message and ask to retry input.

-Option 8 uses two user-inputted airports to check if there exists an edge between them, option 9 displays the degree of a given airport vertex, and option 10 displays miscellaneous information about the airport.
-Exit the program by inputting 11 on the keyboard.
+Option 8 uses two user-inputted airports to check if there exists an edge between them.
+Option 9 displays the degree of a given airport vertex.
+Option 10 prints the ICAO codes of all of the adjacent airports of a given airport vertex.
+Option 11 displays miscellaneous information about the airport.

+Exit the program by inputting 12 on the keyboard.